zefirka/Warden.js/README.md

  - There is no dependencies with DOM, jQuery or other libraries or event emitting system in the Warden.js library.
 If you want to your object can emit, listen and creating streams of events you should use <code>Warden.extend</code> method to extend your objects (or constructor's prototypes) with Pub/Sub methods (`emit`, `listen`, `unlisten`, `stream`).
  - Simple combine, conjuncte and resolve concpetually connected events.
 If your application turns to tangled web of simple events and you spoiling time to resolve synchronization, combining and resolving problems - that Warden.js is for you.
  - Pretty flexible API.
 There is no much of ready solutions, but there is way to add your own data stream processing method, combine methods and construct application in your way.
- - It's lighweight.
-Current version (0.1.0): 13.6 KB.
-And it's with datatype checking, utilities package and internal plugin system with configuration.
+ - It's *pretty* lighweight.
+Current version (0.1.3): 16.6 KB.
+Datatype checking, large crossbrowser utilities package and internal plugin system with configuration are included into library.
  - Low-level functional abstraction.
-You cant write a bunch of cool things.
+You can write a bunch of cool things.
 An events sampler (for example).

 ##Why not Warden.js?##